‘Tis The Season To Break Out With Our Beloved San Marcos Cobijas

 San Marcos blankets also came in various sizes and vivid designs from tigers to horses, the Virgen Mary to kittens, football team logos, including my ultimate favorite, that of Strawberry Shortcake.

 While I never did get the Strawberry Shortcake version, I do have a couple in my possession that I adore to this day.

-And because they are so special, I make sure to maintain them every year by sending them to the cleaners.
+And because these blankets are so unique, I maintain them yearly by sending them to the cleaners.

-So while it may still be hot out - I'm ready to snuggle up and wrap myself into a burrito this winter season with my beloved San Marcos cobijas.
+So while it may still not be super cold yet - I'm ready to snuggle up and wrap myself into a burrito this winter season with my beloved San Marcos cobijas.